naval reserve officers' training corps (nrotc)

 Can I be a member of NROTC Boston Consortium while attending a local area Community College.

 No. You must be a student at BU, BC, or a nursing major at NEU to be part of the NROTC program.
 The MIT NROTC Unit has agreements with Harvard and Tufts.
-If you are at a community college, you can apply for the two-year NROTC Scholarship by February 15 of your sophomore year.
-You must also apply and get accepted to one of the above mentioned universities.
-But before you are enrolled in one of those five universities, you cannot participate in the NROTC program.
+If you are at a community college you can apply for the two-year NROTC Scholarship by February 15 of your sophomore year.
+You must also apply and get accepted to one of the above mentioned universities; however, before you are enrolled in one of those five universities you cannot participate in the NROTC program.

 What happens if I have a NROTC scholarship to Boston College but am not accepted to the school?

 You will not lose your scholarship.
 Check the scholarship packet for instructions on requesting a transfer of your scholarship to a different school.